CS410Assignments/CourseProject/FinalProjectReport.md

 - <b>Usage</b>: to use this tool, simple type "python redditScraper.py -l1 10 -l2 10"

-  -- The first parameter "-l1" is the number of subreddits you want to scrape.
-The default is 5, and you can put any integer value
+  - The first parameter "-l1" is the number of subreddits you want to scrape.
+The default is 5, and you can put any integer value</br>
-  -- The second parameter "-l2" is the number of submissions you want to scrape.
+  - The second parameter "-l2" is the number of submissions you want to scrape.
 The default is 5, and you can put any integer value

 ### 2. Ranker Module</br>